 1955 Attends Compton Street School, London.

-1966 Leaves home at 16 to escape his father, who, Fagan says, was violent.
+1966 Leaves home at 16.
 Works as a painter and decorator.

 1972 Marries Christine, with whom he has four children.

 1982 Breaks into Buckingham Palace twice in a month; the second time he makes it into the Queen's bedroom and speaks to her.
 Home Secretary Willie Whitelaw offers his resignation over the security breach; the Queen refuses.
 Fagan is sent to Brixton Prison and Park Lane secure mental institution on unrelated offences of taking a car and assault.

 1983 Releases a version of "God Save the Queen" with the Bollock Brothers.